 The barrel is installed, pump is installed and plumbed.
 Your estimator will decide which style of pump is best for your application.

 If an outside dig is taking place, we "tee" the weeping tile to ensure proper drainage into the barrel.
+Many companies cut corners and don't physically "tee" this connection.

 We backfill around the barrel with washed rock, install a lid that can be walked on then patch the concrete.
 End result is no lost floor space.